Written by Tomas Meskauskas

 Screenshot of a rogue system optimizer "Data Recovery":

 Data Recovery virus removal:

-After the fake system check performed by Data Recovery click "Repair 7 Issues", in the opened window choose "I already have an activation code.
-Click here to activate" and enter this information:
+After the fake system check performed by Data Recovery, click 'Repair 7 Issues', and in the opened window, choose 'I already have an activation code.
+Click here to activate', and then enter this information:

 Registration E-mail: mail (at) email.com

 You can now download and install the spyware remover, which will completely remove this fake system optimizer from your computer.

 If you cannot download or run the spyware remover, try running the registry fix (link below).
 It enables execution of programs.
 Download the registryfix.reg file, double click it, click YES, and then OK.

 Data Recovery virus removal instructions (on infected computer):